operating-systems hardware

 Protection Keys

-A more granular approach where unique keys are assigned to memory regions:
+Unique keys assigned to memory regions: